anlar/lunaticsmtp/README.md

 ## Build

-To build it you need Gradle:
+To build it you need Gradle and git.
+From project directory execute the following:

     $ gradle release

+Result jar will be created in `build/libs`.

+Note: if you don't have git installed you should remove from `build.gradle` git invocation code at `gitRevision` and `gitShortRevision` variables.

 ## Copyright